 - Bolt and nut

-Step 1: Build an Antenna for homemade cell phone signal booster
+Step 1: Build an Antenna for a homemade cell phone signal booster

 - Take the iron wire.
 Now, use the pliers to bend the iron wire until it forms a square shape.